railsuser2014/openobject-doc-book-en/source/book/1/1_1_Inst_Config/1_1_Inst_Config_db_create.rst

    *Creating a new database through the GTK client.*

-* If you're using the GTK client, choose  *Files > Database > New database*  in the menu at the top left.
+* If you're using the GTK client, choose :menuselection:`Files --> Database --> New database`  in the menu at the top left.
 Enter the super-administrator password, then the name of the new database you're creating.

-* If you're using the web client, click  *Manage*  on the login screen, then  *Create*  on the database management page.
+* If you're using the web client, click :guilabel:`Manage`  on the login screen, then :guilabel:`Create` on the database management page.
 Enter the super-administrator password, then the name of the new database you're creating.

 Database openerp_ch01
 ^^^^^^^^^^^^^^^^^^^^^^^

-To create the \ ``openerp_ch01``\   database, enter the database name \ ``openerp_ch01``\   into the  *New database*  field.
-Make sure that the  *Load Demonstration Data*  checkbox is checked.
+To create the \ ``openerp_ch01``\   database, enter the database name \ ``openerp_ch01``\   into the :guilabel:`New database`  field.
+Make sure that the :guilabel:`Load Demonstration Data`  checkbox is checked.
 Each Open ERP module will now be loaded with previously-constructed demonstration data as it's installed.
 Choose the default language for this database (English for many readers of this book), then click  *Ok* .

 Wait for the message showing that the database has been successfully created, along with the user accounts and passwords (\ ``admin/admin``\   and \ ``demo/demo``\  ).
 Now you've created this seed database you can extend it without knowing the super administrator password.